remzi-arpacidusseau/ostep-projects/vm-xv6-intro/README.md

 space, or `len` is less than or equal to zero, return -1 and do not change anything.
 Otherwise, return 0 upon success.

+Hint: after changing a page-table entry, you need to make sure the hardware knows of the change.
+On 32-bit x86, this is readily accomplished by updating the `CR3` register (what we generically call the *page-table base register* in class).
+When the hardware sees that you overwrote `CR3` (even with the same value), it guarantees that your PTE updates will be used upon subsequent accesses.
+The `lcr3()` function will help you in this pursuit.

 ## Handling Illegal Accesses

 In both the cases above, you should be able to demonstrate what happens when